rixx/cutebit-content/content/conferences/djangoconeu17-30.md

 - No homogeneous culture
 - No arrogant young techbros
 - No stupid apps
-- No to being a cofounder or first engineer
+- No to being a co-founder or first engineer
 - No to office more than 53km away

 ## Horrible things about the job interview process